LSanten/leonsanten.info.public/_mms-md/MMS7CheapThingsInTheChickenNugget.md

 layout: default
 show_date_lastchanged_updatedauto: YES, NO, NO
 subtitle: An illustration and info graphic
-title: How the chicken represents our economy perfectly
+title: How the chicken nugget represents our economy perfectly
 ---
 # How the chicken nugget represents our economy perfectly
 ## An illustration and info graphic